Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 West Virginia Stats and Trends

-- West Virginia has five wins against the spread in eight games this year.
+- In West Virginia's eight games this year, it has five wins against the spread.

-- So far this season, the Mountaineers have been installed as underdogs by a 3-point margin or more three times and are 3-0 ATS in those games.
+- So far this season, the Mountaineers have been installed as underdogs by a 3.5-point margin or more three times and are 3-0 ATS in those contests.

-- West Virginia's games this season have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).
+- West Virginia's games this season have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- West Virginia is 4-3 against the spread and 4-3 overall when the team records more than 18 points.
+- West Virginia is 4-3 against the spread and 4-3 overall in games when it puts up more than 18 points.

-- In games that West Virginia totals more than 295 yards, the team is 4-3 against the spread and 4-3 overall.
+- When West Virginia piles up over 295 yards, the team is 4-3 against the spread and 4-3 overall.

 - This year the Mountaineers have turned the ball over 12 times, one more than the Cowboys' takeaways (11).